MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-order-orch.md

 -	For **Execution Policies**, enter "Order header validation policy."
 -	Select **Save**.

-## Add the Validate order header tile
+## Add the Validate order line tile

 -	Go to **Orchestration \> Flows** and select **New**.
 -	Select the plus symbol ("+") and then add the **Validate order line** tile.